lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/16+ Her jaws.md

+Sprawled against the breast of the mountain

+"Am I getting under your skin, alicorn Princess?
+Do you feel it?
+The [b]heat?[/b]"

 _She couldn't finish the sentence, her body overcome with feelings she could not explain, nor could she do anything as the queen sunk her teeth into her skin._